-- If no images are organized in categories, you can select only (None) if you select (My Category). - 2.
-Press the (SET) button. - The camera will switch to Defined Playback mode and display a blue frame.
-You can limit playback to the images corresponding to the search key. - Press the 🙃 button to cancel Defined Playback mode.
+Display the Images.
+G. R. Selected: date, category or folder for playback.
+If no images are organized in categories, you can select only 🕅 (None) if you select i (My Category).
+2. Press the (FUNC) button.
+Select the search key The camera will switch to Defined Playback mode and display a blue frame.
+You can limit playback to the images corresponding to the search key. • Press the 숩 button to cancel Defined Playback mode.